 All university and associated programs are accredited through the New England Association of Schools and Colleges (NEASC).
 Additionally, WCSU’s Doctor of Education (Ed.D.) in Instructional Leadership program is approved by the Connecticut State Department of Education (CSDE).
 The program to obtain a Certificate in Intermediate Administration and Supervision (Endorsement 092), available to students admitted to the Ed.D. in Instructional Leadership program, is accredited at the state level by the CSDE and nationally through the Educational Leadership Constituent Council (ELCC) of the National Policy Board for Educational Administration (NPBEA).

 Western’s Ed.D. in Instructional Leadership degree program is designed for educators who are interested in exploring issues related to leadership in schools, curriculum and instruction, reflective practice, and methods of inquiry related to PK-12 school settings.
 Graduates of this program will be able to apply advanced curricular systems and strategies in classrooms and schools.
 The program will prepare educators to be instructional leaders within their districts, so they will be able to assist with many decisions related to academics and assessment.
 Students admitted to the Ed.D. in Instructional Leadership program may also apply for admission to the certificate program in Intermediate Administration and Supervision (Endorsement 092).
-This certificate program is a collaboration between Western (WCSU) and Central Connecticut State University (CCSU).
+This certificate program, sponsored by WCSU, is a collaboration between WCSU and Central Connecticut State University (CCSU).

 The Certificate in Intermediate Administration and Supervision program is offered to candidates who have fulfilled the requirements of a planned program leading to administrative positions in a school district up to and including assistant superintendent.
 These positions include roles such as department chair, assistant principal, and principal.
 To receive the endorsement, all candidates must complete a planned program approved by the CSDE and receive a passing grade on the four-module Connecticut Administrator’s Test.

-Western’s state-approved program is offered in collaboration with CCSU and is ONLY available for graduate students enrolled in Western’s Ed.D. in Instructional Leadership program.
-Please note: the terms “Certificate in Intermediate Administration and Supervision” and “092 Certificate” shall be used interchangeably.
+WCSU’s state-approved program is offered in collaboration with CCSU and is ONLY available for graduate students enrolled in WCSU’s Ed.D. in Instructional Leadership program.
+Please note: the terms “Certificate in Intermediate Administration and Supervision” and “092 Certificate” shall be used interchangeably

 Program Mission and Objectives